dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Reverse a String
+# Factorialize a Number

-Reverse the provided string and return the reversed string.

-For example, "hello" should become "olleh".
+Return the factorial of the provided integer.

+If the integer is represented with the letter n, a factorial is the product of all positive integers less than or equal to n.

+Factorials are often represented with the shorthand notation n!

+For example: 5! = 1 _ 2 _ 3 _ 4 _ 5 = 120

+Only integers greater than or equal to zero will be supplied to the function.

 ## Tests:-

-Waiting: reverseString("hello") should return a string.
+Waiting: factorialize(5) should return a number.
+Waiting: factorialize(5) should return 120.
-Waiting: reverseString("hello") should return the string olleh.
+Waiting: factorialize(10) should return 3628800.
-Waiting: reverseString("Howdy") should return the string ydwoH.
+Waiting: factorialize(20) should return 2432902008176640000.
-Waiting: reverseString("Greetings from Earth") should return the string htraE morf sgniteerG.
+Waiting: factorialize(0) should return 1.